J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 'COMMON MILKWEED'.
 Sweet scented lavender to purple flowers in dense umbels

-been used for textiles.
-The young shoots in spring are an excellent asparagus,
+fibers have been used for textiles.
+The young shoots in spring are an excellent

-the young green pods are eaten.
-The Sioux boiled them with their bison meat.
-The
+asparagus, the young green pods are eaten.
+The Sioux boiled them with their

-flowers are also eaten, and provided the Indians with a kind of sugar.
-The root
+bison meat.
+The flowers are also eaten, and provided the Indians with a kind of

-was used as an anodyne.
-Germinates in 3 - 4 weeks warm, and is improved by GA-3.
+sugar.
+The root was used as an anodyne.
+Germinates in 3 - 4 weeks warm, and is

 'BUTTERFLY WEED', 'PLEURISY - ROOT'.
 Brilliant orange flowers in large